 Our relaxing zone is perfect for older children and teenagers to relax and undetake support such as CBT and talking therapies.

-Yorkshire Children’s Trust can offer support on a one to one basis in our counselling suite at our offices in Halifax town centre.
+Yorkshire Children’s Trust can offer support on a one to one basis in our counselling suite at our offices in Halifax.
 We can also adapt and tailor sessions to include Zoom videos, telephone calls and in exceptional cases, support within the school environment.

 We initially suggest a period of up to six sessions that are broken down as follows: